 As Chief Scientific Officer, Dr. Sara Dubois works at the Provincial Office to direct province-wide welfare science operations, education and advocacy projects.
 Her area of expertise is in wildlife welfare and human dimensions, but her role also aims to develop relationships with academia and advocate for animals used in science.
-She works on diverse issues from wildlife rehabilitation and oil spill response, to captive wild animal management, exotic pets, urban wildlife conflict, and compassionate conservation and assists in wildlife cruelty investigations.
-As an Advisor to the Whale Sanctuary Project, Dr. Dubois assisted in the hosting of the Cetacean Captivity Workshop and Compassionate Conservation conference in July 2015 in Vancouver.
+She works on diverse issues from wildlife rehabilitation and oil spill response, to captive wild animal management, exotic pets, urban wildlife conflict and compassionate conservation.
+She also assists in BC SPCA wildlife cruelty investigations and serves as a community member for CCAC institution assessments.

 Dr. Dubois, along with other passionate animal welfare colleagues, founded the national non-profit organization Animals in Science Policy Institute in 2015.
 As AiSPI Board President, she works to provide education on ethics and alternatives for animals used in teaching, testing and research in Canada.